ninjaaron/administrative-scripting-with-julia/README.rst

 in Julia should only take a few hours, though there are rather major differences as one progresses in the language.

-For a quick introduction to the language, the `learing`_ page has some good links.
+For a quick introduction to the language, the `learning`_ page has some good links.
 The `Intro to Julia`_ with Jane Herriman goes over everything you'll need to know to understand this tutorial.
 If you choose to follow this tutorial, you will be guided to log into